SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 not need an interpolant, try the `Feagin12` or `Feagin14` methods.
-Note that the Feagin methods are the only high-order optimized methods which do not include a high-order interpolant (they do include a 3rd order Hermite interpolation if needed).Note that these high order RK methods are more robust than the high order Adams-Bashforth methods to discontinuities and achieve very high precision, and are much more efficient than the extrapolation methods.
+Note that the Feagin methods are the only high-order optimized methods which do not include a high-order interpolant (they do include a 3rd order Hermite interpolation if needed).
+Note that these high order RK methods are more robust than the high order Adams-Bashforth methods to discontinuities and achieve very high precision, and are much more efficient than the extrapolation methods.
 However, the `CVODE_Adams` method can be a good choice for high accuracy when the system of equations is